sushantrout/complete-spring-boot/README.md

 # complete-spring-boot
 <dl>
   <dt><h3>Object Relational Mapping</h3></dt>
-  <dd>Object Relational Mapping (ORM) is a functionality which is used to develop and maintain a relationship between an object and relational database by mapping an object state to database column.
-It is capable to handle various database operations easily such as inserting, updating, deleting etc.</dd>
+  <dd>ORM or Object Relational Mapping is a system that implements the responsibility of mapping the Object to Relational Model.
+That means it is responsible to store Object Model data into Relational Model and further read the data from Relational Model into Object Model.</dd>
   <dt><h3>Mapping Directions</h3></dt>
   <dd>
     <ol>